-Google has plans to expand to more languages, and the Assistant is currently learning Hindi.
-Full support will come later this year, and the Assistant will also offer Smart Replies in Hindi.
+Google has plans to expand to more languages.
+Recently, the company announced that Assistant in Allo can respond in Hindi and offer Smart Replies in the language as well.
 Smart Reply lets you quickly respond to messages with a tap, and the responses adapt to the way you talk the more you use Allo.

-Article originally published in May.
+Article originally published in May 2016.
 Christian de Looper contributed to this report.
-Updated on 11-10-2016 by Christian de Looper: Added information on the developer platform release date.
+Updated on 03-16-2017 by Christian de Looper: Added news that Google Assistant isn’t coming to tablets.